-The audience for this redesign would be people between 18 and 26 years old who commute every day by train and also use the train for a day out every now and then.
+The audience for this redesign are people between 18 and 26 years old who commute every day by train and also use the train for a day out every now and then.

-We have chosen this target audience because it was the one we could more easily interview and test with, and because of time constraints.
+We chose this target audience because it was the one we could more easily interview and test with, and because of time constraints.

-The Nederlandse Spoorwegen, also known as Dutch Railways in English, is a public transport company.
+Nederlandse Spoorwegen, also known as Dutch Railways in English, is a public transport company in The Netherlands.
 Whether it comes to daily commute or just a day out, NS wants to make sure people have the best possible travel experience.

 After this brief introduction, let's break down the list of goals for this project.